Andrew Blain Baird: Development of the Baird monoplane

-Eager to expand his knowledge of aviation, Baird was said to have corresponded with the early aviators Louis Bleriot and S. F. Cody and exchanged information about construction of aircraft and their flight.
-Inspired by a visit to Blackpool for England's first ever Aviation Week in October 1909, he returned to Rothesay ready to design and build his own sophisticated monoplane similar to Bleriot's but with an engine built by the Alexander Brothers in Edinburgh that was 4-cylinder, air-cooled and with water-cooled valves.
-The control system he would design for his aircraft would be unlike anything that had been developed at the time.
+The excitement generated by the Wright Brothers' successful flight in 1903 piqued Baird's interest in aviation.
+He corresponded with the early aviators Louis Bleriot and S. F. Cody and exchanged information about aircraft design.
+Inspired by a visit to Blackpool for England's first ever Aviation Week in October 1909, he returned to Rothesay ready to design and build his own sophisticated monoplane similar to Bleriot's, with a four-cylinder, air- and water-cooled engine built by the Alexander brothers in Edinburgh.
 His wife sewed brown trussore silk for the wings.